March 9 – 13, 2020

 Any undergraduate research or creative activity, completed in any year, and in any discipline.
 This includes work that you completed for courses (e.g. capstone or other research-based course projects), and co-curricular projects (e.g. summer research).

-Creative Performances (e.g. performance art, music, drama, creative writing/poetry readings, etc.): Creative performances accepted to FURCA will take place on Tuesday, March 12, from 5 p.m.-6 p.m.(location TBD).
+- Creative Performances: Creative performances (e.g. performance art, music, drama, creative writing/poetry readings, etc.) accepted to FURCA will take place on Monday, March 9th, from 12-1pm at SUB Stage.

-Oral presentations: A limited number of 15 minute oral presentations will take place on Tuesday, March 12 from 10 a.m. to 3 p.m. in the SUB lower level meeting rooms.
+- Oral presentations: A limited number of 15 minute oral presentations will take place on Tuesday, March 10th from 10am-3pm in the SUB lower level meeting rooms.

-Posters: The annual FURCA poster symposium will take place on Wednesday, March 13, from 10 a.m.-3 p.m. in the Centennial Centre for Interdisciplinary Science (CCIS).
+- Posters: The annual FURCA poster symposium will take place on Wednesday, March 11th, from 10am-3pm in the Centennial Center for Interdisciplinary Science (CCIS).
 All presenters will be considered for posters, if their preferred format of presentation cannot be accommodated.

-Other formats: We welcome submissions for other types of presentations or demonstrations not listed here.
-Based on your submission, we will determine the most appropriate venue to accommodate your presentation.
+- Other demonstrations: We welcome submissions for other types of presentations or demonstrations not listed here.
+Based on your submission, we will determine the most appropriate venue & time to accommodate your presentation.